Hurt by a Bridgestone Tire

-Bridgestone Corporation has 141 production plants in 24 different countries making it the largest manufacturer in the world of commercial and passenger tires.
+Bridgestone tire blowouts have injured many people.
+The company has 141 production plants in 24 different countries making it the largest manufacturer in the world of commercial and passenger tires.
 The company is based in Tokyo and was founded by Shojiro Ishibashi in 1931.
 It employs more than 143,000 people all over the world.
 Bridgestone is considered by many to be a leading pioneer of rayon-corded tires.

 The company has a very long history with tire recalls.
 The National Highway Traffic Safety Administration (NHTSA) has verified 77 Bridgestone tire recalls to date, with some going back as far as 1987.